-Your co-op carries a full was damaged.

-line of UPS systems as well as meter-mounted and plug-in surge suppressors.
+Your co-op carries a full line of meter-mounted and plug-in surge suppressors.
 Our Real Protection suppressors are guaranteed for life.
 If a surge gets through anyway, your appliance motor/compressor or electronic device will be repaired or replaced.
-Call us for details and warranty limits service repair responsibility
+Call us for details and warranty limits.